-Among the risk categories, quantifiable risks such as market risk, credit risk, business investment risk and country risk, are managed based on the calculated values of risk assets.
-As for the risks that are difficult to quantify such as legal risk, compliance risk, environmental and social (human rights) risk, funding risk, disaster risk and system risk, their management status is monitored and reported to the management.
-In addition, emerging risks such as risks concerning the delivery of corporate information via websites and SNS (e.g., protection of personal information, crisis management) and quality-related risks (e.g., ensuring quality control in a way to accommodate the diversification of business fields) are continuously monitored in a PDCA cycle.
+Among the twelve risk categories, for quantifiable risks such as market risk, credit risk, business investment risk and country risk, risk assets are measured on a quarterly basis.
+As for the risks that are difficult to quantify such as funding risk, environmental and social (human rights) risk, compliance risk, legal risk, system and information security risk, disaster risk, risks concerning the delivery of corporate information via websites and SNS, and quality-related risk, Sojitz continuously monitors them in a PDCA cycle.